UMDLARS/PDP-12_Tools/unmodified-umd-disks/boot-changes.md

 Additionally, the PiDP-8/I includes the `CLK8A` library, which doesn't work on the PDP-12, instead of the `CLOCK` library.
 We can also replace the `CLK8A` library with the `CLOCK` library.

-This section assumes that disk 3 is the handlers disk (`unmodified-umd-disks/handlers.rk05` is `disks/disk3.rk05`).
+This section assumes that disk 3 is the UMD resource disk (`unmodified-umd-disks/umd-resource.rk05` is `disks/disk3.rk05`).

 First, we'll compile the necessary FORTRAN libraries:
 ```